Conquer the Great White Continent on a far-reaching expedition that goes beyond most Antarctic voyages

-Experience a unique opportunity to see the Antarctic Peninsula from several different perspectives by Zodiac and land, seeing frozen peaks, icebergs and glaciers rarely seen by others.
+Experience a unique opportunity to see the Sub Antarctic islands from several different perspectives by Zodiac and land, seeing frozen peaks, icebergs and glaciers rarely seen by others.

 Uncover the fascinating histories, rich wildlife and incredible landscapes of the far-flung Falkland and South Georgia islands.

-Although our ice strengthened ships are big and sturdy, Antarctic waters can be unpredictable and rough.
-Some people may experience seasickness, especially through the Drake Passage and other open water crossings.
+Although our ice strengthened ships are big and sturdy, the waters of the Southern Ocean can be unpredictable and rough.
+Some people may experience seasickness, especially on open water crossings.
 Please be prepared with medications to combat this.
 There is also a doctor on-board should you need further assistance.

-As you’d expect, temperatures in the Antarctic are freezing.
+As you’d expect, temperatures in the the region can be freezing.
 A warm parka will be provided along with waterproof boots and unlimited hot drinks, but you should also bring base layers and lots of warm clothing.
 Please see the trip notes for further important information about what to bring.

 Weather depending, you will be making regular excursions in a Zodiac boat to explore the local area and look for wildlife.
 It can get very cold and wet on the Zodiac, so make sure you are dressed appropriately and that you keep your camera safe and dry.
 Sturdy sea legs are needed as you make wet and dry landings from the boat, and on steep terrain, snow and other uneven surfaces.
 Some ships have a lot of stairs, so please hold on to the handrails if seas are rough.